-Customize Your Resume and Cover Letter to Land the Job
+Customize Your Resume and Cover Letter to Land The Job

 What to tailor in your resume

-- Skills - If you have specific, technical skills that are relevant to the job description having them listed in your resume is very smart.
-For example, if a customer service job requires familiarity with “point-of-sale” and handling transactions, be sure to list any experience you have with that in your skills section.
-Be sure to also list any languages you might know and your level of proficiency.
-Being bilingual and able to interact with people from different backgrounds is a key skill that most all employers look for!
+- Skills.
+If you have specific, technical skills that are relevant to the job description, be sure to list them on your resume.
+For example, if a customer service job requires familiarity with “point-of-sale” and handling transactions, be sure to list any experience you have with those in your skills section.
+Be sure to also list any languages you know and your level of proficiency.
+Being bilingual and able to interact with people from different backgrounds is a key skill that some employers will look for!

 What to tailor in your cover letter

 Your cover letter is the best reflection of your personality in any job application.
 If your resume shows what you’ve done, your cover letter showcases who you are.
-This is a great chance to demonstrate your writing skills and really tell the story of why you are the best person for this particular job.
+This is a great chance to demonstrate your writing skills and tell the story of why you are the best person for this particular job!
 Just like your resume, tailoring your cover letter starts with research and reading.
 Things you can research and include in your cover letter are:

-- Keywords from the job description and the specific job title
+- Keywords from the job description and the specific job title.

-- Relevant experiences in your past that mirror the experiences the employer is seeking
+- Relevant experiences in your past that mirror the experiences the employer is seeking.

-- Company values and culture
+- Company values and culture.

 - Don’t repeat the same information on your resume and cover letter.
 By showcasing different things in each document, you can keep a hiring manager’s attention!

 - Proofread, proofread, proofread!
-Attention to detail and clear communication skills are always important to employers and the accuracy of your application is a great way to show that you have them.
+Attention to detail and clear communication skills are always important to employers, and the accuracy of your application is a great way to show that you have them.

 Before you submit your job applications, be sure to send your resume and cover letter to Get Schooled for free review!
 We’ll have them back to you within a week with actionable, personalized feedback.